-Expats should be aware of the various taxes there are in the Netherlands, including the ‘belasting op toegevoegde waarde’ (value-added sales tax), ‘motorrijtuigenbelasting’ (road tax), ‘waterschapsbelasting’ (water board tax) and the ‘hondenbelasting’ (dog tax)…
+Expats should be aware of miscellaneous taxes in the Netherlands, such as the ‘belasting op toegevoegde waarde’ (value-added sales tax), ‘motorrijtuigenbelasting’ (road tax), ‘waterschapsbelasting’ (water board tax), ‘hondenbelasting’ (dog tax)…

 Aside from Dutch personal income tax, there are several other taxes or charges you will come across when you live in Holland.
 Below is a brief overview of what each tax is, where the charge comes from and when you see it.